pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ---

-### 🔒 Strict Output Contract (Mandatory)
+### 🔒 Artifact Output Contract (Mandatory)

-The LLM MUST produce output that is a **fully expanded, literal instantiation** of all templates and subtemplates, except for outputs designated as intermediate artifact.
+For every phase output or final artifact governed by a Reference template, the LLM MUST produce a fully expanded, literal instantiation of all applicable templates and subtemplates.
 Intermediate artifacts MUST be fully generated during their respective phases, but excluded from the final report in the last phase.

 The LLM MUST: